monome/docs/norns/help.md

 _nb.
 If you are not actively using the wifi nub, it's best not to keep it plugged in.
 It uses a lot of power, draining both battery and system resources._

-If you are consistently unable to connect your norns to wifi through the ['Connect' steps outlined here](../play/#connect), please perform the following steps:
+If you are consistently unable to connect your norns to wifi through the ['Network Connect' steps outlined here](../play/#network-connect), please perform the following steps:

 1. Try getting very close to your wifi router.
 Bad signal can make it seem nonfunctional.